SierraSoftworks/blog/src/posts/2017-01-26-relational-vs-document.md

 > When using an RDBMS, you must embrace the concept that data is the most important part of your
 > stack and be prepared to have your application take second place.

-In this environment, RDBMSes excell.
+In this environment, RDBMSes excel.
 They provide designers and developers with a consistent set of expectations and a known path from a full specification to a functional data layer.

 Where this approach doesn't work anywhere near as well is in an environment where your data